Web Development with GoLang

 Running the Web Server

-Save the above code in a file named main.go
+Save the above code in a file named main.go.
+Open your terminal, navigate to the directory containing main.go, and run:

 go run main.go